feature-image

 Imago

 It’s been a quiet stretch for the Miami Heat.
-Nearly a week away from the floor has only made their rough patch feel louder.
-Four straight losses, five in the last six, and suddenly Miami finds itself clinging to sixth in the East.
-The good news?
-The standings are tight, and one win can flip the script fast.
+But spending nearly a week away from the floor has only made their rough patch feel louder.
+After four straight losses and five in the last six, they suddenly find themselves clinging to 6th in the East.
+But the standings are tight, and one win can flip the script.
 Enter the Toronto Raptors, who arrive in Miami dealing with their own slump.
-Since RJ Barrett went down, Toronto has struggled to stay steady, sliding after an encouraging start.
-Both teams are desperate to turn things around.
+But the home side appears to be in trouble early in the game, with Nikola Jovic down.

 Watch What’s Trending Now!